Learn more about 8D as a disciplinary problem-solving process and the final results and benefits that occur as an output of the process.

 Eight Disciplines (8D) problem-solving methodologies seek to identify problems within a company or team setting and solve them to eliminate future issues.
 Also known as Ford 8D or the Eight Disciplines approach, the Ford Motor Company developed this method of improving processes in 1987 to give its employees a way to address manufacturing problems.
 Although it has roots in the automotive industry, this team-based process applies to many situations and scenarios across various industries.

-The 8D process has eight disciplines of problem-solving that represent steps to take when identifying and solving problems.
+The 8D process has eight problem-solving disciplines representing the steps to identify and solve problems.
 Because it gets to the root causes of a problem, the 8D methodology offers the possibility of permanent correction, ensuring an issue doesn’t recur.
 These steps work together to provide a structured approach for teams for an effective solution.

 Before addressing any issues, you must form a team within your company to gather knowledge and information on the problem at hand.
-Your team should consist of about five people, and each team member of whom should possess a product or process knowledge that will be integral to finding a solution.
+Your team should consist of about five people, each of whom should possess a product or process knowledge that will be integral to finding a solution.

 Once you and your team have gathered the relevant information to the problem, you can define the who, what, where, when, why, and how of the problem to determine what you need to address.
 By stating the problem in quantifiable terms, you and your team can better grasp what you need to do to solve it.

-By developing an interim containment plan, your team can create definable actions that will prevent contain the problem away from affecting any future customers.
-Doing so prevents the problem from growing to a point that will affect your company or its resources.
+By developing an interim containment plan, your team can take definable actions to prevent the problem from affecting future customers and growing to the point that will affect your company or its resources.

 Your team should identify any potential root causes that may have created the problem.
 Your responsibility is to determine why the problem happened and if anything specific happened to cause the problem.